 - Living with multiple health challenges

-In this session, we will hear firsthand from Tiana and Dennis, a father and daughter, who navigated the transplant process—from early diagnosis to transplantation, recovery, and life after transplant.
-Other key topics will include:
+In this session, we heard firsthand from Tiana and Dennis, a father and daughter, who navigated the transplant process—from early diagnosis to transplantation, recovery, and life after transplant.
+Other key topics included:

 -